-- 1.A good business plan outlines goals and the actions required to reach those goals.
+- 1. A good business plan outlines goals and the actions required to reach those goals.
 The plan should be a living document that shows the business' progress.
 Include market analysis, historical financial performance against forecasts (unless it is a new business) and forward financial forecasts. - 2.Include a cash flow statement comparing actuals with budget and forecasts.
-This historical statement should capture the seven cash drivers: revenue, operational expenses, overheads, debtors, creditors, inventory and gross margin. - 3.Step your clients through servicing a debt: use the budget and cash flow statement to determine their "break-even point" - what it costs to keep doors open, what revenue the business must generate to turn a profit and what cash is available to service debts.
+This historical statement should capture the seven cash drivers: revenue, operational expenses, overheads, debtors, creditors, inventory and gross margin. - 3.
+Step your clients through servicing a debt: use the budget and cash flow statement to determine their "break-even point" - what it costs to keep doors open, what revenue the business must generate to turn a profit, if debtor days need to be improved and what cash is available to service debts.